 Policy reviewed July 2022.

 Under Data Protection Legislation we are required to explain why and how we ask for information about individuals, how we intend to use the information provided, and whether we share this information with anyone else.
-This document sets out our general policy in this regard - a copy can be obtained upon request.
+This policy can be downloaded here.

 Drystone Chambers (‘Chambers’) is the administrative support for a number of barristers.
 It is not required to be registered as a data controller in its own right.

 However, each individual barrister is self-employed and is an individual data controller for the purposes of the legal services that they provide to professional and lay clients.
-The policy that is adopted in relation to the provision of legal services is dealt with pursuant to our ‘client data protection policy’.
-(CDPP)
+The policy that is adopted in relation to the provision of legal services is dealt with pursuant to our Data Protection Policy.

 In dealing with personal data we are conscious of the need to:

 - Ensure lawfulness, fairness and transparency

 - Collect data for lawful purposes and to process data in a manner compatible with this

 - Only collect data that is reasonably necessary for the purpose in question